PRECIOUS-Gold steady, seen vulnerable after strong U.S. jobs data

 By Clara Denina

-LONDON, July 4 Gold edged up on Friday, gaining support from mixed European shares, but remained vulnerable after strong U.S. jobs data lifted the dollar, denting gold's investment appeal.
+LONDON, July 4 Gold edged up on Friday, gaining support from mixed European shares, but was vulnerable to further losses after falling in the previous session as strong U.S. jobs data lifted the dollar, denting gold's investment appeal.

 U.S. employment growth jumped in June and the jobless rate closed in on a six-year low, providing evidence of economic growth heading into the second half of the year.